sarahciston/shequalifies/posts/field3-IAI.md

 it's not just about bias but more broadly about care.
 For what and for whom do we truly care?
 And how do we demonstrate those values by where we orient (after Ahmed) ourselves, our attention, our resources?
 Along with all of the harm caused by technological and cultural bias, framing these issues in the positive rather than the negative makes this a question not just of what to remove but what to build in its place.

-#### queer affects: null, break, reverb

->"there is a dynamic of connection and interaction on Tumblr based on a nonlinear, atemporal rhizomal exchange of affect and sensation, a 'queer reverb' of repeat and repeat; and there may be a possibility for this sort of transmission to buoy an antinormative or resistant politics” (Cho 47)
-"if queer temporality is the condition, then refrain is the mechanics" (Cho 52).

->“If constant connectivity provides us with a relational norm of sorts, then disconnection could function as a queer orientation device with the potential of creating openings for other ways of coming together, and other ways of staying together.”
-(64)
->“Once we conceptualise or otherwise sense how the break, or the possibility of a break, is that which makes the signal, something happens to how relations can be conceived, and how they might feel.
-Disconnection, as something that lives within every connection, as the backbone of connectivity, may help us rethink connectedness and relations on a fundamental affective level.
-Put differently, the vulnerability and disruptive quality of digital media can help us envision modes of being together in ways that challenge the norm of uninterrupted connectivity and relatedness.
-The break may not be the end, but a new beginning.
-The disconnect may not lessen, but intensify the connection, as well as open up for other connections, in parallel.”
-(73)

-Citing several artists and scholars, Jacob Gabory points to "queer opacity [or] queer darkness as not only an aesthetic but an ethos" (Gaboury 2018, 148)

-"not a politics of resistance but a refusal of the very terms of engagement."
-(Gaboury 2018, 149)

-"how can we enact disappearance in such a way that does not erase difference?"
-(Gaboury 2018, 147).
-Gaboury calls for "forms of life that account for refusal as a situated practice---one that is explicitly raced and embodied, even as it would prefer not to articulate the situatedness of any single identity form."
-(Gaboury 2018, 148)

-"NULL in the relational model is not a synonym for an empty string or the numerical value 0.
-While the number 0 would indicate an explicit lack of some quantiﬁable thing, and therefore be numerically meaningful in the calculation of a given value, NULL indicates the absence of any value whatsoever, such that linguistically it is not considered a value at all, but rather a “marker” that indicates a state of indeterminacy."
-(Gaboury 2018, 152)

-"The use of NULL thus marks an indeterminate mode of being that is at once within and outside, part of and illegible to a discrete system of relations, a “middle” that explicitly marks an indeterminate, incalculable, unknown state of being."
-(Gaboury 2018, 153)

-"the NULL marker corresponds with the epistemological condition of queerness as an excessive illegibility collapsed into an unwieldy frame, an aberrant third-ness within an otherwise normative system of relations.
-In this sense, NULL is not a state of being, but rather a mode of relation invested in the production of unknowable markers, a practice of becoming."
-(Gaboury 2018, 153)

-"Centering black[^black data] and queer life [...] offers a radical reformulation of the subtractive mode offered by the NULL marker as a technological form, that is, as a tactic of negotiated visibility that removes itself from the productive logic of the system that would seek to identify it."
-(Gaboury 2018, 154)

-[^black data]: Gaboury cites Shaka McGlotten's concept of 'black data', and the dehumanization of black and queer life to construct and stabilize the white political techno subject,  which I want to read up on next.

 </section>